samoylenkodmitry/cranpose/modifier_match_with_jc.md

 ---

 ## Current Gaps (Compose-RS)
-- Diagnostics exist (`Modifier::fmt`, `debug::log_modifier_chain`, `COMPOSE_DEBUG_MODIFIERS`), but we still lack parity tooling such as Kotlin's inspector strings, capability dumps with delegate depth, per-node tracing toggles, and focused tracing hooks used by focus/pointer stacks.
 - Node capability dispatch still leans on the optional `as_*` downcasts; we need Kotlin’s mask-driven iteration and invalidation routing so DRAW-only changes stop forcing layout.

 ## Jetpack Compose Reference Anchors